openphacts/IdentityMappingService/README.md

                Will exclude files read earlier by a void or linkset command.
                Excludes some non RDF files but again only does required by OPS implemented.

-<doTransitive/> : Tells the loader to compute the transitive linksets
+"doTransitive/" : Tells the loader to compute the transitive linksets
                Typically the last child but this is not required.
                May appear more than once.
                However any linksets / directories in later children are not included.

+ Note Open and closing angle brackets replaced with double qoutes to make this file readable in html ad text.